top of page

 Representative Experience

-• Represented national mortgage lending institution, three affiliates, and three high-level executives in obtaining partial summary judgment and then an arbitration defense award after a five- day AAA domestic arbitration final hearing in a matter alleging sexual harassment, retaliation, breach of contract, defamation, negligence, and tortious interference.
+• Obtained partial summary judgment and a full defense arbitration award following a five-day AAA hearing for a national mortgage institution and three executives on claims of sexual harassment, retaliation, breach of contract, defamation, and tortious interference.

-• Represented international financial institution in a two-week state court bench trial where the plaintiff, a former officer of the institution, sought statutory indemnification for the alleged millions of dollars incurred in defending herself against criminal charges of money laundering.
+• Represented an international financial institution in a two-week state court bench trial in which a former officer sought statutory indemnification for millions in criminal defense costs related to money laundering charges.

-• Represented retail, construction, hospitality, and travel-industry entities, among others, in collective and class actions for unpaid wages or overtime under theories of “off the clock,” missed or docked rest and meal breaks, miscalculation of overtime pay, and failure to pay minimum wage brought by former employees and the Department of Labor.
+• Represented retail, construction, hospitality, and travel-industry clients in FLSA collective and class actions brought by former employees and the Department of Labor.

 Honors & Recognitions